kpfefferle/kpfefferle.github.io/_posts/2015-11-01-deploying-ember-with-ssl-on-aws.md

     $ brew install awscli
     $ aws configure

-Now I can use the following command to upload my SSL certificate to AWS:
+Now I use the following command to upload my SSL certificate to AWS:

     $ aws iam upload-server-certificate --server-certificate-name [appdomain] --certificate-body file:///path/to/certificates/ssl.crt --private-key file:///path/to/certificates/ssl.key --certificate-chain file:///path/to/certificates/ca-bundle.pem --path /cloudfront/[appdomain]/

-Be sure to change `[appdomain]` to something recognizable for the project.
+This command requires the full `file://` path to each file.
+Be sure to change `[appdomain]` in both cases to something recognizable for the project.

-Now I can tell CloudFront to use this SSL certificate for my custom domain:
+Now I tell CloudFront to use the uploaded SSL certificate for my custom CloudFront domain:

 1. Open the [AWS CloudFront Console](https://console.aws.amazon.com/cloudfront/).
 1. Select the CloudFront distribution, then click **Distribution Settings**.
 1. On the **General** tab, click **Edit**.
 1. Under **SSL Certificate**, choose **Custom SSL Certificate (stored in AWS IAM)**.
 1. In the dropdown, I select the certificate by the `[appdomain]` name I gave it in the aws-cli upload command.
 1. Under **Custom SSL Client Support**, make sure that **Only Clients that Support Server Name Indication (SNI)** is selected.
-This option supports all modern browsers at no additional cost.
+This option supports all modern browsers and does not add to the cost of using CloudFront.
 1. Click **Yes, Edit** to save this change.

-Once again, it will take CloudFront a short while to update this change throughout its network.
-Now that I can serve my Ember app over SSL, I want to make sure that my users actually use it.
-I can do this by forcing all requests to use HTTPS:
+Once again, it takes CloudFront a short while to update this change throughout its network.
+Now that I am serving my Ember app over SSL, I want to be make HTTPS the default:

 1. Open the [AWS CloudFront Console](https://console.aws.amazon.com/cloudfront/).
 1. Select the CloudFront distribution, then click **Distribution Settings**.